More about Plum Creek in Florida

 Every year, the Plum Creek Foundation provides grants to local government agencies and community organizations that seek to provide basic needs and improve the lives of the residents of Florida.
 Grants are accepted and awarded on a quarterly basis.

 In 2014, the Plum Creek Foundation provided nearly $256,000 in grants to Florida organizations that improve the quality of life in communities where we operate.
+We also awarded $12,000 in scholarships to deserving students for college.

 *All data as of 12/31/14